-Meulensteen made the analogy to Ferguson in training during the lead up to the Champions League final.
+Meulensteen first made the analogy to Ferguson in training during the lead up to the final.

 United duly thumped West Ham 4-1 and Wigan Athletic 2-0 on the last day of the season, meaning they beat Chelsea to the league by two points.

-It went to a penalty shoot-out and after Ronaldo had missed his spot-kick, Chelsea captain John Terry stepped up, knowing that if he scored the Champions League would be heading to Stamford Bridge for the first time.
+After Ronaldo had missed his spot-kick, Chelsea captain John Terry stepped up knowing that if he scored the Champions League would be heading to Stamford Bridge for the first time.